 Looking for recipes for the extra beets you might have?
 Besides making beet juice, you could use the beets for natural food dye like with these naturally dyed Easter eggs, or for beet and dandelion stuffed acorn squash 🙂

-- boil 1 beet for about 30 minutes on high, completely submerged under water.
-It should be soft when its done
+Boil 1 beet for about 30 minutes on high, completely submerged under water.
+It should be soft when it is done.

-- after fully cooked, run beet under cool water to release the peel.
-Rub the peel under the cool running water and the skin will rub off with the change in temperature. easiest way to peel a beet 🙂
+After fully cooked, run the beet under cool water to release the peel.
+Rub the peel under the cool running water and the skin will rub off with the change in temperature.
+The easiest way to peel a beet 🙂

-- cut or slice bacon (or oyster mushrooms) into thin strips and sprinkle evenly on top of flatbread
+Cut or slice bacon (or oyster mushrooms) into thin strips and sprinkle evenly on top of the flatbread.

-- coarsely chop dandelion greens and spreads over the top
+Coarsely chop dandelion greens and spreads them over the top.

 - Perfect with Cab Sav

 - Would be awesome with oyster mushrooms instead of bacon for a vegan option

 some of the links in this post are affiliate links, which means if you purchase through these links, I'll get a small percentage, at no extra cost to you!
 Which I very much appreciated!